-Students receive two (2) report cards per year:
+Students receive a progress report mid semester one, and two (2) report cards per year:

 - Semester One Report Card - Final Report Card (combining Semesters One & Two)

 These reports give the results of continuous evaluation and help diagnose a student's progress.
 Mid term progress reports are posted on Skoolee.
 This communication is done in a timely manner in order to allow a student to improve his/her performance.
 Parents are invited to meet with teachers to discuss ways to help students progress.